-Headquartered in Nairobi, Kenya, the world’s Silicon Savannah, the Africa Digital Media Foundation (ADMF) has been working since 2011 to advance the creative economy.
+The Africa Digital Media Foundation (ADMF) is headquartered in Nairobi, Kenya, the world’s Silicon Savannah, and has been working since 2011 to advance the creative economy.

 ADMF is situated at the center of an exciting trend that sees media, technology, business and the arts collapsing into one as part of the digital revolution.
 This fundamental shift creates an opportunity for African youth to join the global economy as equals.
 However, several obstacles have been identified to this, including: